ProvableHQ/sdk/create-aleo-app/template-react-ts/README.md

 2. Replace `PRIVATE_KEY=user1PrivateKey` in the `.env` with your own key (you can use an existing one or generate your own at https://aleo.tools/account)

-3. Follow instructions to install Leo here: https://github.com/AleoHQ/leo
+3. Follow the instructions to install Leo here: https://github.com/AleoHQ/leo

 4. You can edit `helloworld/src/main.leo` and run `leo run` to compile and update the Aleo instructions under `build` which are loaded by the web app.